luije87/documentation/application_conversations.rst

 Messages from Students
 ######################

 Students are allowed to message career services staff and mentors at their school.
-They may only messag employers if that option is turned on in the School Settings.
+They may only message employers if that option is turned on in the School Settings.

 Messages from Staff
 ###################